Assessing Vulnerability of the Atlantic Sea Scallop Social-Ecological System in the Northeast Waters of the US

 PROJECT GOALS:

-Identify sea scallop dependent communities’ vulnerability to oceanographic changes from ocean acidification.
+Identify the vulnerability of communities dependent on sea scallops to oceanographic changes from ocean acidification.

-Increase knowledge on the regional resilience in sea scallop depend communities and the incorporation of that knowledge into vulnerability assessments.
+Increase knowledge on the resilience of these sea scallop-dependent communities and incorporate that knowledge into vulnerability assessments.

-Improve knowledge on population level vulnerability assessment methods for species with complicated life histories.
+Improve knowledge of population-level vulnerability assessment methods for species with complicated life histories.

 Develop projections of sea scallop vulnerability in 2100 including measurements relevant to regional management of the fishery (e.g. time to harvest and fishing zone shifts) by:

 a.
-Assessing how historical and future ocean acidification levels effect population level changes in sea scallop metrics like time to harvest/size, which can inform policy actions.
+Assessing how historical and future ocean acidification levels affect population-level changes in sea scallop metrics like time to harvest/size, which can inform policy actions.

 b.
-Assess and identify the role for information about ocean acidification and regional simulations/projections in sea scallop fishery management and industry decisions with implications for forecasts in the region.
+Assess and identify the role of information about ocean acidification and regional simulations/projections in sea scallop fishery management and industry decisions with implications for forecasts in the region.

 c.
 Generate a management recommendation based on our findings for the sea scallop fishery designed with community and manager input for use in forecasts, projections, and management.